 Vann Fellowship in the Economics of Innovation

 The Brandmeyer Center offers the Vann Fellowship in the Economics of Innovation in the Spring semester.
-Inspired by KU alumnus Kyle D. Vann (Chemical Engineering, Class of 1969), the Vann Fellowship offers a one-semester, high-impact extracurricular program to engineering students that wish to explore the economics of innovation—specifically, the economic logic that drives Joseph Schumpeter’s famous idea of “creative destruction.”
+Inspired by KU alumnus Kyle D. Vann (Chemical Engineering, Class of 1969), the Vann Fellowship offers a one-semester, high-impact extracurricular program for engineering students that wish to explore the economics of innovation—specifically, the economic logic that drives Joseph Schumpeter’s famous idea of “creative destruction.”
 Mr. Vann believes he would have benefitted by understanding the fundamentals of entrepreneurship-driven economic thinking earlier in his scholastic career, and wanted to put his wisdom into action for young people that aspire to become future leaders.

 The inaugural session of the Vann Fellowship took place during the 2018 Spring semester.
+Learn more about the fellowship participants, including class rosters and photos.